linhtran1003/E-Commerce_Analysis/README.md

 <h2 align="center"> Recommendations </h2>

+- discontinue the product with low performance
+- improving marketing strategies on email, social media, and affeliate to avoid over-reliance on the direct channel.
+Email shows a potential improve so this can be a method that marketing team can focus on while social media and affeliate show much lower contribution, I think that these 2 channels are also potential since as a customer I found myself most of the time discovering products through these 2 channels.
+- focusing on enhancing promotions and marketing strategies in region that shows strong performance or one that makes progress

 <h2 align="center"> Limitations & Potential Improvements </h2>

 **Limitations:**

 - Marketing spending data is not available (ROI analysis not possible)
 - Cost data is not avaialble to evaluate profit
+- Lack real-time feedback and guidance from stakeholders to provide clearer insights and recommendations

 **Future Works:**